open-ephys/ONI/source/api/liboni/onidefs.rst

     .. macro:: ONI_OPT_ACQCLKHZ

         (``5``)
-        Host system acqusition clock frequency in Hz, derived from :macro:`ONI_OPT_SYSCLKHZ`.
-This describes the frequency of the clock used to drive the acqusition counter which is used timestamp data frames.
+        Host system acquisition clock frequency in Hz, derived from :macro:`ONI_OPT_SYSCLKHZ`.
+This describes the frequency of the clock used to drive the acquisition counter which is used to timestamp data frames.

         =================== ==================================================
         Option value type   :type:`oni_reg_val_t`
-        Option description  Host acqusition clock frequency in Hz Default value       N/A
+        Option description  Host acquisition clock frequency in Hz Default value       N/A
         Access              Read
         Required run state  IDLE or RUNNING